lchristmann/tracker-website/README.md

 This project contains the simple website that is part of the "Tracker" Android app's system architecture (see diagram in its repo's README.md).

 - the site uses the `locations.json` file as input
-- draws a map on the screen and a table with the locations below
+- draws a map on the screen (full-screen)
 - marks the measurements on the map
+  - adds popups with nicely formatted date and time information (your local time zone will be used)
+  - the most recent location is highlighted red

 ## This project's sample data